NACHA (National Automated House Association) manages the ACH (Automated Clearing House) Network.

 The ACH is the American automatic clearing house for electronic funds transfers.
-It processes financial transactions for consumers, businesses and federal, state and local governments.
-ACH transfer is commonly used by American banks and serves as a safer and faster alternative for sending and receiving money.
+It processes financial transactions for consumers, businesses, and federal, state, and local governments.
+The U.S. banking system commonly uses ACH transfer, a safer and faster alternative for sending and receiving money.

-To make or receive an ACH transfer, your account must have an ACH Routing Number, which is a code that you can find on your Nomad app, in the "Profile” section, clicking on “Account details”.
+Your account must have an ACH Routing Number, which is a code that you can find on your Nomad app in the "Profile"> "Banking details"> "Banking account":

 There are two ways to send/receive an ACH transfer:

-ACH Push: it is a transfer initiated by the account where the transfer amount will be debited from.
-To receive an ACH transfer in your Nomad Checking Account, all you have to do is share your account details to anyone who wants to make a deposit.
-Nomad is still unable to initiate this type of transaction, only to receive.
+The bank will debit the transfer amount to the account that initiated the transfer.
+To receive an ACH transfer in your Nomad account, you only have to share your account details with anyone who wants to make a deposit.
+Nomad can not initiate this transaction, only to receive it.

 ACH Pull is a transfer initiated by the account to receive the amount.

 You must own both receiving and debiting accounts.